artlantis/MagentoTutorial/Tutorial - Intro & First Extension/README.md

 #### The Entity Attribute Value Pattern (EAV)

 For some entities (like products), Magento does not use simple (flat) database tables to store the information, but a more complicated, but highly flexible approach called Entity Attribute Value architecture (EAV).
-This makes the database structure a lot more complicated, but it allows to add an unlimited number of attributes to entities without having to change the database schema.
+This makes the database structure a lot more complex, but it allows to add an unlimited number of attributes to entities without having to change the database schema.

 The EAV model allows vertical data modeling instead of the mostly used horizontal data modeling, which means that if a entity shall be extended by a new property, this is done by adding data records to certain tables, and not by adding a column to an existing table.
-That means that the Magento entities that are based on the EAV pattern can be extended by new properties without changing the database schema.

 Important terms:

 * **Entity**: e.g. products, categories, customers, customer addresses, etc.
 * **Attribute**: the names of the items which belong to an entity, e.g. the title or the description of a product.
-It is important to understand that the attribute tables do not store the actual values, but only the metadata of the attribute.
+It is important to understand that an attribute table does not store the actual values, but only the metadata of the attributes.
-* **Value**: Stores the values of the various attributes of the entities.
+* **Value**: store the actual values of the various attributes of the entities.

 The following diagram shows the relationship between different database tables for products as an example: